kurtekat/shaiya-episode-6/sdev/README.md

 If you receive an error, change `ALTER` to `CREATE` and try again.

-## Lapis Combination && Lapisian Combination
+## Lapis Combination and Lapisian Combination

 The client expects the merchant type of the npc be 20 (Alchemist).
 Use the following example to get started: